Articles

 How do Homeowners become Members at Large?

-• The Board elects them through elections.
+- The Board elects them through elections.
 Members elect directors, who then decide which will serve as officers, usually including a President, Vice President, Secretary, and Treasurer.
 Those who do not become officers among the elected become Members at Large.
+To learn more about the specific roles of Board officers and their responsibilities, check out our article on the Roles of HOA Board Members.
 Elected terms can vary from HOA to HOA.
 Always check your governing documents.

 What are the duties of a Member at Large?